Wednesday, June 20 2018

 10th Mena Conference

-Decisions and Recommendations of the Conference
+Decisions and Recommendations

 The Regional Conference of the Red Crescent & Red Cross Societies in the Middle East and North Africa holds regularly since 1999, It is a platform where national societies meet from three regions (the Gulf, the Middle East and the North Africa) to discuss humanitarian issues of common concern.